VODAN-Development/Thinx/docs/AI_MAPPER.md

 ```

 **Q: Can I manually fix AI suggestions?**
-A: Yes!
-You can manually edit the mapping suggestions before applying them (feature may depend on implementation).
+A: Yes.
+You can manually edit the mapping suggestions before applying them (feature depends on implementation).

 ---

 ## Understanding AI Mapping Results

-When the AI finishes, you'll see a detailed breakdown of its suggestions.
+When the AI finishes, you see a detailed breakdown of its suggestions.

 ### Interpreting the Output